ysyk2021/the-promotion-engineer-building-a-strong-foundation-for-career-success/src/chapter-4.md

 Chapter 3: Building Self-Awareness
 ==================================

-In "The Promotion Engineer: Building a Strong Foundation for Career Success," author emphasizes the importance of building self-awareness in order to achieve career success.
 In this chapter, we will explore techniques for building self-awareness in relation to promotion engineering, identifying strengths and weaknesses as a professional, and building confidence and assertiveness.

 Techniques for Building Self-Awareness in Relation to Promotion Engineering
 ---------------------------------------------------------------------------